-WYNDHAM PORT W-B-B-B-B-B-B-B-B-B-B-B-B-B-B-B-B-B-B-B WP3 SITE: original Wyndham town Barytes Road 2 HistoryWyndham port was established in the 1885, and the Wyndham townsite gazetted in 1886 to service the Halls Creek goldfields and cattle stations in the region.
+WYNDHAM PORT YOUARE HERE WP3 SITE: original Wyndham town Barytes Road 2 History Wyndham port was established in the 1885, and the Wyndham townsite gazetted in 1886 to service the Halls Creek goldfields and cattle stations in the region.
 An elaborate Town Plan that included 7 town squares and 48 streets with 72 lots, were sold sight unseen.
 The townsite was hard stone and the only development was the beginning of the Resident Magistrate's residence before abandoning the plan.
-A settlement developed WP4 Cambridge Gulf Magistrate's Residency remnants Barytes Road 2 HistoryThe remains of the Cambridge Gulf residency for the Acting Resident Magistrate, JM Finnerty, in the newly gazetted townsite, are all that was constructed of a more substantial plan for the residence that was never completely built.
+A settlement developed around the jetty at Anthon's Landing.
+No other constructions took place in the original town site.
+Significance The site of the original Wyndham town gazetted in 1886, is of considerable historic significance as one of the earlier gazetted towns in the State, and likely one of the only ones that did not progress past the beginnings of the construction of the Resident Magistrate's house before abandoning the construction and the townsite in preference to an official settlement around the jetty at Anthon's Landing.
+WP4 Cambridge Gulf Magistrate's Residency remnants Barytes Road 2 History The remains of the Cambridge Gulf residency for the Acting Resident Magistrate, JM Finnerty, in the newly gazetted townsite, are all that was constructed of a more substantial plan for the residence that was never completely built.
 There is some conjecture as to why the building was never completed.
 The white front wall was said to be a signal beacon for shipping.
-It is the only building, or part-there-of, in the entire gazetted townsite.Significance gazetted townsite of Wyndham, being the only construction in the original townsite, is of considerable historical significance in representing the history of the beginnings of Wyndham.
+It is the only building, or part-there-of, in the entire gazetted townsite.
+Significance The remains of the Resident Magistrate's home in the 1886 gazetted townsite of Wyndham, being the only construction in the original townsite, is of considerable historical significance in representing the history of the beginnings of Wyndham.

 GULLY ROAD PRECINCT GULLY ROAD PRECINCT G3 9570 Gully Cemetery Gully Road 2 History The Gully Cemetery was established when it was recognised that The Bend Cemetery was at capacity and environmental impact of erosion from tidal flooding and cyclones.
 It closed in 1929.
 Meanwhile, the Gully Cemetery opened was established in 1922 linking to the historic Port town.
 The Cemetery is an important link to the past for descendants living in the Gully Road precinct particularly.
 The Gully Cemetery is occasionally reopened for burials for descendants and members of the remaining pioneer families of the East Kimberley.
 Significance The Gully Cemetery has historical, social and aesthetic significance, as the resting place of members of the early Wyndham Port community and some of the station families who began the pastoral industry in the area in the late 1880s.
-The Gully Cemetery origins go back to 1922 providing significant 22 information on that early history of the Gully Road precinct, Wyndham town and the port.
+The Gully Cemetery origins go back to 1922 providing significant information on that early history of the Gully Road precinct, Wyndham town and the port.
 It is an important link to the past for descendants living in Wyndham today.
-The Gully Cemetery also has aesthetic significance nestled at the base of the Bastion that forms the backdrop to a variety of memorials and decorative gravesites.
+22 The Gully Cemetery also has aesthetic significance nestled at the base of the Bastion that forms the backdrop to a variety of memorials and decorative gravesites.
 The Cemetery evokes a sense of place, of reverence and commemoration.